-The Post Graduate Certificate in Education (PGCE) in Senior Phase (SP) and Further Education and Training Phase (FET) teaching is a 132 Credit undergraduate qualification at NQF level 7.
+The Post Graduate Certificate in Education (PGCE) in the Senior (SP) and Further Education and Training Phase (FET) is a one year 132 Credit undergraduate full-time qualification at a NQF level 7.
 The PGCE programme offered by the School of Education is specifically designed to prepare students for teaching in the South African Secondary Schooling system.
-The purpose of the PGCE certificate is to provide a well-rounded education that will equip graduates with an integrated knowledge base enabling them to demonstrate applied competence, commitment and responsibility as academically and professionally qualified beginner teachers.
+The purpose of the PGCE programme is to provide a well-rounded education to pre-service teachers without a teaching qualification that will equip graduates with an integrated knowledge base enabling them to demonstrate applied competence, commitment and responsibility as academically and professionally qualified beginner teachers.

 The following aims will assist in exploring and fulfilling the purpose of the PGCE certificate:

 - fostering self-reflexivity and self-understanding to enable commitment to the highest level of professional work ethics;